 - Unemployment and rising poverty: Palestinian and young women suffer from difficult economic conditions, which deprive them of the opportunity to work, where the percentages are not equal to the total labor force and has a very slow development.
 Which negatively affected the high rates of poverty and unemployment among women, especially young graduate women, as well as marginalized and disadvantaged women and girls in Bedouin and rural communities whose population depends on agriculture and livestock care.

 - Discrimination in economic policies and procedures: The continuous discrimination and inequality based on gender in the policies and procedures of Palestinian state institutions, the private sector and cooperatives, has a negative impact on the participation rate of women and young women in the formal sector.
 Also embodies a clear and explicit exclusion from economic life and contribution to the gross national product and economic development under occupation.

-The strategies proposed in dealing with the issues of the economic program:
+Model strategies and practical measures proposed to deal with the economic issues raised in the economic program:

 - First Strategy: Building technical and professional capacities :